Red Currant Bakery

 • Knead the remaining dough and re roll to the same thickness.
 Cut out one more set of discs and place on the baking sheet to proof.

-• Cover the disks with a towel or proofing bag and leave to rest for 20-30 minutes.
+• Cover the baking sheet with a towel or proofing bag and place somewhere warm to rise for 20-30 minutes.

 • Immediately set up the steam bath.